rk324/Dissecting-Atlas-Registered-Tissue/README.md

 <img src="">

-`DART` aligns cell-stained images to the Allen Brain Atlas to allow for automatic brain region detection and excision with LEICA microdissection software.
+`DART` aligns cell-stained images to the Allen Brain Atlas to allow for automatic brain region detection and excision with LEICA laser microdissection software.

 More information regarding the overall approach, methods and validations can be found in our publication:
 <a href="">